J535D165/PublicSectorNL/README.md

 de Bruin](https://github.com/J535D165), [Wouter van Bijsterveld](https://github.com/wbijster), and [Paul van Gent](https://github.com/paulvangentcom).
 The list of organizations is published under a CC-BY 4.0 license.
+We decided to write this repository in English because the content might be interesting for non-Dutch speaking developers, governments, organizations.
+Some organizations are more recognizable in Dutch and therefore enlisted by their Dutch name.
+In general, this project lists administrative organizations in Dutch and research institutes and medical centers in English.
+If relevant, a translation can be added.

 Inspired and technically based on [awesome-python](https://github.com/vinta/awesome-python) ([CC-BY 4.0 license](https://github.com/vinta/awesome-python/blob/master/LICENSE)).